Halogen light bulbs buying guide

 When buying plinth lights for your kitchen you’ll notice that many suitable lights are not primarily marketed as plinth lights.
 Some are decking lights, others might be under-cabinet lights, but many are fine for this purpose.

-The Simpson LED Walkover Lights, for example, are designed as outdoor decking lights, and are completely dust-tight and waterproof as a result.
+The Larch LED Walkover Lights, for example, are designed as outdoor decking lights, and are completely dust-tight and waterproof as a result.
 These lights can withstand plenty of punishment, including shock, vibration, and being sloshed by a kitchen mop.Surface mounted LEDs

 For ease of installation, Endon’s Set of 4 Surface Mounted LED Downlights is a smart, low-profile solution to plinth lighting.
 The lights adhere to a surface by self-adhesive pads, and are wired through to an included LED driver.
 The Endon lights are relatively easy to install, but lack the waterproofing of outdoor lights.